 There will be no pre-event scrutineering as the completed self-declaration form covers that.
-Random checks will be made during the event.
+Checks will be made during the event at the discretion of the chief scrutineer.
 It is the competitor's responsibility to bring all the appropriate documents to the event.